Oreo Cheesecake

 - Chop the chocolate into very small pieces and place in a heat-proof bowl.

-- Heat ½ cup cream until almost boiling (either in the microwave and in a saucepan over low heat).
+- Heat 1/2 cup cream until almost boiling (either in the microwave and in a saucepan over low heat).

 - Remove the cheesecake from the fridge.
 Gently trace around the outside of the cheesecake with a thin knife, then unclamp the outer ring of the springform pan.
+If there's condensation on top of the cheesecake, lightly blot with a paper towel or clean tea towel.

 - Pour the chocolate over the cheesecake, allowing it to drip over the edges.
-Sprinkle the chopped Oreos on top of the cheesecake.

 - Optionally, decorate the cheesecake with additional whipped cream.